tinted-theming/tinted-fzf/README.md

 # base16-fzf

 This repository provides [base16][1] color schemes for [fzf][2], a command-line fuzzy finder written in Go.

-It is meant to be used along with the [new implementation][3] of the base16 color scheme project, which proposes a modular approach by separating templates, schemes and builder into different repositories.
+It is meant to be used along with the [new implementation][1] of the base16 color scheme project, which proposes a modular approach by separating templates, schemes and builder into different repositories.

-The themes are built using [base16-builder-python][4].

 Themes in base16-fzf work by appending `--color` options to your existing `FZF_DEFAULT_OPTS` environment variable.

 ## Installation

 ### Bash & Zsh

 Source your favorite base16 color scheme from the `bash` directory into your bash or zsh configuration file.
 The generated `bash` scripts append `--color` options naively to your `FZF_DEFAULT_OPTS` environment variable.

 ### Fish

 Source your favorite base16 color scheme from the `fish` directory with the `source` command.
 This creates a global variable that will be persistent across shell sessions.
 The generated `fish` scripts will overwrite existing `--color` options from your existing `FZF_DEFAULT_OPTS` to stop it from growing indefinitely as you try out different color schemes.

+The themes are built using [base16-builder-go][4].

 ## Contributing

-This repository includes a [GitHub Action](.github/workflows/update.yml) that builds the themes again.
-This keeps the themes up-to-date automatically.

-However, when you commit your work, please run `make` so that the build directories remain in sync.
+See [`CONTRIBUTING.md`][9], which contains building and contributing instructions.

+This theme was built with [base16-builder-go][3].

 ## Screenshots